cnobles/blatCoupleR/README.md

   **[--multihits]** Output file for multihit alignments.
 Same file types supported as uniqOutput.

+  **[--stat]** File name to be written in output directory of read couts for each sample.
+CSV file format. ie. test.stat.csv.

   **[-g, --refGenome]** Reference genome, needs to be installed through BSgenome (BioConductor).

   **[--maxAlignStart]** Maximum allowable distance from the start of the sequence to keep the alignment.
 Default = 5.